Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

 AGENTFEATURES_MARKETPLACEPROVISIONING=true
 # enable to store a cache locally when agent is stopped.
 It enables the agent to resume his treatment from where it left when restarting.
 AGENTFEATURES_PERSISTCACHE=true
+# enable to add sampling based on consumer and subscription information so each consumer can see a certain percentage of the traffic
+TRACEABILITY_PER_SUBSCRIPTION=true
 ```

 Restart your agent once the variables are updated.